 Pour the chocolate chips into a heat-proof bowl, set aside.

 Heat heavy cream in a small saucepan over medium heat until simmering.
 Carefully pour heavy cream over chocolate and stir until smooth and chocolate is melted.
 If the chocolate does not fully melt after a couple of minutes, you can microwave the ganache 5 seconds at a time, stirring well after each heating, until fully melted.

 Let ganache cool, 20-30 minutes, stirring periodically.
 It should be pourable, but not runny.
 The refrigerator will speed up this process if needed.

 Pour ganache over top of cooled cheesecake.

 Drizzle caramel sauce on top of the ganache and sprinkle the nuts on top.
 Top with more chocolate chips, if desired.

 OREOS: Any brand of gluten free chocolate sandwich cookie will work.
 The closest I have found in taste and texture to regular brand-name Oreo's are the Great Value brand gluten free chocolate sandwich cookies from Walmart!

 CARAMEL SAUCE: Most caramel sauce is gluten free, but unfortunately not all of it.
 I used Hershey's brand Caramel Topping (the one that comes in a glass jar), which according to their website is gluten free.

 Not gluten free?
-Use all purpose flour instead of cornstarch in the filling and use regular Oreos for the crust.
+Use all purpose flour instead of cornstarch in the filling if you want a slightly denser cheesecake and use regular Oreos for the crust.